JoeggiCH/PowerLogger/README.md

 # PowerLogger

-This project implements a data logger for electrical voltage, current and power readings.
+This project implements a data logger for electrical voltage (up to 36V), current (up to 20A) and power readings.

 The logger consists of
 - a TI INA226 chip to measure the electrical values,